millbargeGLG20/muddy/README.md

 172.17.0.1 - - [03/Apr/2020 02:57:03] "GET /?zip_code=48439 HTTP/1.1" 200 -
 ```

-Using the application:
+## Using the application:
+Pass in the zipcode as a parameter
 ```
 (venv) TARDIS:muddy $ curl http://localhost:5000/?zip_code=48439
 NOT MUDDY
 ```

-Running the unit tests:
+## Running the unit tests:
 ```
 (venv) TARDIS:muddy $ python3 test_muddy.py
 ....